raphaelreiss/ADA_project/README.md

 # Research questions
+**1. Dealing with bias**
+  q1.1: "card usage" bias: We must be aware that the information comes from the subsample that uses the shopping cards.
+These users might be younger and technologically savyer than the typical buyer.
+The consumption patterns might be skewed towards this demographic.

+  q1.2: Location bias (living far from the store): Can we assume that most of the buyers live in the area of the store?

+  q1.3: Time bias: For how long did the study take place?
+At what time was it done?

+  q1.4: Frequency bias: How can we balance the transaction expense with the frequency of the transactions.
+For example, someone might go   very often and buy very few items, while someone might go a single time per month and buy many things.
+ **2. Metrics**
-q1: Since we want to look at the correlation of different parameters with shopping habbits.
-We must develop metrics to assess the shopping    habbits.
-What kind of metrics should we use to assess shopping habbits?
+  q2: Since we want to look at the correlation of different parameters related to shopping habbits, we must research/use/develop adapted metrics in order to assess these datas.

-    Proposed answer: These are the metrics we can try:
+    First ideas:

       -quality of bought items (bio,organic, processed,"junk",etc)